youssefbac/youssefbac/README.md

 About Me:

-✨I am Youssef Ben Amara a Junior Data Scientist.
+✨I am Youssef Ben Amara a Junior Data Analyst.
 Currently I'm looking for my first job opportunity✨

 - 🌱 I enjoy contributing to open source projects and I am really enthousiastic about learning new technology.
 - 🔭 I'm currently working on an analysis project.
 It consists to develop a dynamic dashboard that help buisness manager to take the best decision.